 - No payments to creditors.

-- Eliminates overwhelming debts such as credit cards debts, bank loans, medical bills and so on.
+- Eliminates overwhelming debts such as credit cards debt, bank loans, medical bills, and so on.

 - Creditors must cease any type of actions against debtors.